maximstewart/Selenium-Automation-Template/README.md

 A template to get you setup to pass a command file and run commands.

 # Note(s)
 This is designed with using Python mixins to inherit functionality from discrete classes that have discrete methods.
-The only "global" variable should be in the Context class.
+The only "global" variables should be in the Context class.

 !Important!
 BUILD OUT THE LOGIC FIRST AS THIS IS JUST TO GET STARTED!